replit-archive/jq-console/README.md

         * `N` (int): the input continues to the next line, and the current indent is adjusted by `N`, e.g. `-2` to unindent two levels.

+    * `bool async_multiline`: Whether the multiline callback function should be treated as an asynchronous operation and be passed a continuation function that should be called with one of the return values mentioned
+      above: `false`/`0`/`N`.

     Example:

         jqconsole.Prompt(true, function(input) {